benmvp/slides/md/2015-es6-nodevember.md

 - Object destructuring can also be done in function headers to simulate named parameters
 - Now, not only is `options` defaulted in the function header, but it's immediately destructured into the variables the function cares about
 - And now anyone looking at the function header can tell what properties matter
-- How many people find destructuring to make the code less readable?
-  - You're not alone!
-  - I feel the same way too!
-  - Of all the ES6 syntactic sugar features, destructuring seems the least readable to me
-  - But I hope that as we all get familiar with the syntax, it'll become more readable

 /////